 Why would I buy a R-410A refrigerant system?

-Current R-410A systems offer benefits to San Antonio homeowners that Dry Charge units do not.
-A sample of the benefits include:
+Current R-410A systems have many benefits to San Antonio homeowners that Dry Charge units do not.
+Some of the benefits include:

 - Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant